artefactual/archivematica-docs/user-manual/metadata/premis.rst

 .. literalinclude:: scripts/METS.xml
    :language: xml
-   :lines: 2551-2581
+   :lines: 2272-2302

 Note that there will be three Agents per Event listed under the ``linkingAgentIdentifier`` semantic unit.
 This means there will also be three ``linkingAgentIdentifierType`` and three ``linkingAgentIdentifierValue`` semantic components.
-Each Agent applied to a PREMIS event will also have its own digiprovMD section in the METS (see :ref:`Premis Agent Metadata
+Each Agent applied to a PREMIS event will also have its own digiprovMD section in the METS (see :ref:`PREMIS Agent Metadata
 <premis-agent>`).